GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	When not set, defaults to the plugin's data directory.

+replication.taskAgeStaleSeconds
+:	Maximum time to recover a stale task

+	When a node starts a task with specific URI, running tasks older than this threshold are considered stale and will be recovered.
+This age is specified in seconds.
+By default, 3600 seconds.

 remote.NAME.url
 :	Address of the remote server to push to.
 Multiple URLs may be
 	specified within a single remote block, listing different